SwedbankPay/developer.swedbankpay.com/payments/invoice/index.md

 ## Invoice flow

+This is an example of the Redirect scenario.
+For other integrations, take a look at the respective sections.
 The sequence diagram below shows the two requests you have to send to Swedbank Pay to make a purchase.
 The diagram also shows the steps in a [purchase][purchase] process.

 ```mermaid
 sequenceDiagram